bartificer/programming-by-stealth/docs/pbs93.md

 This instalment ends on a cliff hanger!
 We've seen the value encapsulation brings, but we need to take things a step further by looking at how classes build on the concept of encapsulation to provide a mechanism for building encapsulated objects on demand.

-Your write classes to represent abstract concepts, and you then use those classes to quickly and easily construct encapsulated objects without any need for code duplication or tedious copying-and-pasting.
+You write classes to represent abstract concepts, and you then use those classes to quickly and easily construct encapsulated objects without any need for code duplication or tedious copying-and-pasting.
 And what's more, classes allow you to do it all in an easily re-usable and sharable way!